 Loblolly Pine Tree Seedlings

 The Loblolly pine is a tall, attractive tree native to the southeastern United States.
-It's easy transplanting, ability to tolerate a variety of growing conditions, and rapid growth makes it a prime choice for landscaping and forestation.
+It's easy transplanting, ability to tolerate various growing conditions, and rapid growth make it a prime choice for landscaping and forestation.

 The rapid growth of loblolly pine trees seedlings makes the trees very useful for landscaping.
 They are often grown to make a screen of trees to provide privacy, shade, and shelter from the wind.
 However, their rapid growth does not mean these trees are very short-lived.
 They can live for more than 150 years.

 Because their lower branches drop off when they are older, mature loblolly pines make excellent shade trees.
 Once the smaller branches have dropped off, there's plenty of room for picnicking, games, and other activities in the shade of the tree.